gmaheshraju/gmaheshraju/README.md

 <li>Adhering to the best deployment practices using CI/CD.</li>
 <li>Demonstrating proficiency in AWS cloud solutions design.</li>
 </ul>
-I am eager to add immediate value to [Company] through my technical skills and experience.
+I am eager to add immediate value to any organization through my technical skills and experience.
 Please feel free to contact me(maheshraju1218@gamil.com) to discuss how I can contribute to the success of your team.
 <br>